mfornace/nupack-docs-dev/sources/analysis.md

 ---

-## Run a complex concentration job
+## Run a complex concentrations job

 Use the `complex_concentrations` command to calculate the [equilibrium concentration](definitions.md#equilibrium-complex-concentrations) of each complex in a test tube ensemble using the output from a previous call to `complex_analysis`: